-The Scientific Committee is conducting a detailed analytical assessment of the SBT stock in 2004.
-This will be the first full assessment since 2001.
-The catch per unit effort (CPUE) time series for the Japanese longline fisheries forms a critical component for all analytical assessments.
-It is the only long term time series of relative abundance that is available for the stock, and therefore is the only time series of data for "tuning" the catch at size and age data within a catch at age analysis.
-In addition to analytical stock assessment results, fishery indicators have played an important role in the provision of advice to managers on the status of the SBT stock by the CCSBT Scientific Committee and its Trilateral predecessor extending back to at least 1988 (e.g. Anon 1988).
+The Scientific Committee conducted a detailed assessment of the SBT stock in 2004, with the next stock assessment scheduled for 2007.
+In the meantime fishery indicators will play an important role in the provision of advice to managers on the status of the SBT stock.
 The Japanese longline catch and effort data have been the basis for a number of the indicators used by the CCSBT Scientific Committee (e.g. Anon.
-1988, 2001, 2002, 2003).
+1988, 2001, 2002, 2003, 2004).
 Indicators have been used to provide a broad perspective on recent changes in the status of the stock independent of the dynamical and weighting assumptions embedded in the analytical stock assessment models.
-Evaluation of a range of indicators has allowed information that is not readily incorporated into an analytical assumption to be assessed with respect to the consistency of the results from analytical assessments and thus provides some additional indications of the overall robustness of the results.

-Within the more recent SBT analytical stock assessment models, only aggregated CPUE indices are used, although estimates of age specific indices have formed an important component of the fishery indicators that are examined..
+Within the more recent SBT analytical stock assessment models, only aggregated CPUE indices are used, although estimates of age specific indices have formed an important component of the fishery indicators that are examined.
 Given the critical role that these aggregated indices play and the role of fishery indicators in the CCSBT Scientific Committee's assessment process, it is useful to have a more detailed understanding of the actual trends underlying the aggregated indices.
-This document presents a more in depth examination of the Japanese catch, effort and catch rate data.
-The document is an update of similar documents presented in the past and is similar in format to those presented at the 2001, 2002 and 2003 meetings of the Stock Assessment Group (SAG) and Scientific Committee (SC) of the CCSBT (Polacheck and Ricard 2001, Ricard and Polacheck 2002, Hartog et al 2003).
+This document presents a more in depth examination of the Japanese catch, effort and catch-rate data.
+The document is an update of similar documents presented in the past and is similar in format to those presented at the 2001, 2002, 2003 and 2004 meetings of the Stock Assessment Group (SAG) and Scientific Committee (SC) of the CCSBT (Polacheck and Ricard 2001, Ricard and Polacheck 2002, Hartog et al 2003, Hartog et al 2004).